gocd/docs.go.cd/content/advanced_usage/dev_clean_up_when_cancel.md

 Usage: As a developer, I want to stop running my [Twist](http://www.thoughtworks.com/products/twist-agile-testing) tests and clean up the environment on each job when I cancel the stage.

-- On the [Administration Tab](../navigation/administration_page.html), edit the jobs that should handle canceling correctly
+- On the _Admin > Pipelines_ tab, edit the jobs that should handle canceling correctly
 - Ensure the following "task" block is in the job configuration
 - Now, whenever you cancel the stage while the jobs are running the ant "twist" target, the target "kill\_twist" will execute